 Playing PDS today would require an expensive trip to Amazon/Ebay that would make the daring soul that plunged to buy the game (and presumably a Sega Saturn) $2000 dollars poorer.

-The Saturn also had other offerings such as Working Design’s enhanced versions of the Mega CD Lunar games (these games would also make it to the PS1), Dragon Force, and Albert’s Odyssey.
-Sega’s Shinning Force III delivered one of the best Strategy RPGs of the Era.
+The Saturn also had other offerings such as Working Design’s enhanced versions of the Sega CD Lunar games (these games would also make it to the PS1), Dragon Force, and Albert’s Odyssey.
+Sega’s Shinning Force III delivered one of the best strategy RPGs of the era.

 Dragon Force which also was a strategy RPG garnered considerable critical praise, and more importantly, sold extremely well for a Saturn game (300,000 copies).